Royal Danish Academy of Fine Arts, School of Visual Arts: Statistics

 Biography

-Lili Ilse Elvenes, better known as Lili Elbe, was a Danish painter, and among one of the earliest recipients of gender-affirming surgery.
+Lili Ilse Elvenes, better known as Lili Elbe, was a Danish painter, transgender woman, and one of the earliest recipients of gender-affirming surgery (then called sex reassignment surgery).

 Gerda Wegener